-However, there are grid points with high humidity but small CSB.
-This could be due advection of humidity to clear areas.
-For example, Xavier et al. [2010] reported that, though convection mainly happens in the Bay of Bengal during the active phases of the Indian monsoon, there are high values of UTH over cloud free areas of the Arabian sea , because the strong easterly jet advects humidity from over the Bay of Bengal.
+[29] However, there are grid points with high humidity but small CSB.
+This could be due to advection of humidity to clear areas.
+For example, Xavier et al. [2010] reported that, though convection mainly happens in the Bay of Bengal during the active phases of the Indian monsoon, there are high values of UTH over cloud free areas of the Arabian sea, because the strong easterly jet advects humidity from over the Bay of Bengal.
 In this case over the Arabian sea CSB will be small even if high UTH values are present.
 Therefore the high noise in the correlation analysis for higher humidity values is expected.

-Figure 9 shows the standard deviation of UTH values at each grid point for MW and IR-sampling.
+[30] Figure 9 shows the standard deviation of UTH values at each grid point for MW and IR sampling.
 A very noticeable feature is the lower grid point variability in IR-sampled UTH on monthly scales.
-It is expected that the variability of humidity will be high in locations with medium UTH, for example, near the boundaries of dry and humid regions 290 due to changing dynamical regimes on intra-seasonal time scales [Xavier et al., 2010].
-291 Also, the minimum variability is expected to be at grid points with persistently either 292 low or high UTH on monthly to seasonal time scales.
-Note that clear-sky-only sampling 293 reduces variance in medium UTH areas by preferentially removing high UTH values.
-But 294 in convective areas clear-sky only sampling may increase variance by removing most of 295 the samples, leaving only a few high values and few low values (instead of many high 296 values and a few low values and thus low variance).
-297
+It is expected that the variability of humidity will be high in locations with medium UTH, for example, near the boundaries of dry and humid regions due to changing dynamical regimes on intraseasonal time scales [Xavier et al., 2010].
+Also, the minimum variability is expected to be at grid points with persistently either low or high UTH on monthly to seasonal time scales.
+Note that clear-sky-only sampling reduces variance in medium UTH areas by preferentially removing high UTH values.
+But in convective areas clear-sky-only sampling may increase variance by removing most of the samples, leaving only a few high values and few low values (instead of many high values and a few low values and thus low variance).

-The lower panels of Figure 8 illustrate a very good correlation between the clear-sky bias and the grid point standard deviation of MW-sampled UTH for January and July.
+[31] Figure 8, bottom, illustrates a very good correlation between the clear-sky bias and the grid point standard deviation of MW-sampled UTH for January and July.
 The correlation is -0.6 for both months.
 Small variability in UTH will generally produce small CSB since all values, clear and cloudy, will have similar UTH.
 This may not apply where there is persistent cloud cover and high UTH but a few clear events with low UTH, however.
-Larger variability in UTH gives the potential for large CSB providing that there is a correlation between UTH and mid to upper level cloudiness.
+Larger variability in UTH gives the potential for large CSB providing that there is a correlation between UTH and midlevel to upper level cloudiness.

 3.3.
-Impact on inter-annual variability and trend
+Impact on Interannual Variability and Trend

-Lanzante and Gahrs [2000] used the association between the UTH and the CSB to infer the temporal variability in the CSB.
+[32] Lanzante and Gahrs [2000] used the association between the UTH and the CSB to infer the temporal variability in the CSB.
 They speculated that the IR UTH in the tropics will underestimate the magnitude of either a positive or a negative trend, because if UTH increases in the tropics, it will lead to more cloudy days which results in CSB increasing with time.
 Conversely, if UTH decreases in the tropics, it will lead to fewer cloudy days which results in CSB deceasing with time.
 They estimated that the underestimation is by a factor of 0.15.

-In Section 1 we discussed this issue using ERA-Interim 400 hPa relative humidity and 312 cloud cover data.
-It was shown that inter-annual variability and trend are significantly 313 different for the clear and whole tropics (see Figure 1).
-UTH for clear areas shows a 314 larger decreasing trend $(-1.50\pm0.10\,\%\text{RH})$ per decade) compared to the entire tropics 315 $-1.08\pm0.10$ %RH per decade) which is at odds with the speculations of Lanzante and 316 Gahrs [2000].
-The bottom panel of Figure 1 shows the clear fraction of the tropics which 317 indicate a small, but statistically significant decrease $(-0.5\pm0.13\%)$ per decade) in the 318 area of clear regions in tropics in the ERA-Interim reanalysis.
-319
+[33] In section 1 we discussed this issue using ERA-Interim 400 hPa relative humidity and cloud cover data.
+It was shown that interannual variability and trend are significantly different for the clear and whole tropics (see Figure 1).
+UTH for clear areas shows a larger decreasing trend ( $-1.50 \pm 0.10$ %RH per decade) compared to the entire tropics ( $-1.08 \pm 0.10$ %RH per decade) which is at odds with the speculations of Lanzante and Gahrs [2000].
+Figure 1, bottom, shows the clear fraction of the tropics